-BMW Manufacturing’s state-of-the-art paint shop covers about 700,000 square feet.
-Inside this sterile environment, robots, electrostatic adhesion, and the sensitivity of the human hand combine to create a tough yet flawless finish that protects as well as impresses.
+BMW Manufacturing’s state-of-the-art paint shop covers 2 halls: Paint Shop North and Paint Shop South.
+Inside these sterile environments, robots, electrostatic adhesion, and the sensitivity of the human hand combine to create a tough yet flawless finish that protects as well as impresses.
 In addition to receiving two protective corrosion coats, sealant, primer, basecoat, and clear coat, every BMW also receives supplemental bead seams of seal for sound deadening, and cavity wax that adds further rust protection.

 In all, there are over one dozen stages in painting your BMW, and a computerized tracking system monitors every car through each stage.
 The result is a classic finish that is consistent, durable, and tough.
 Equally impressive is the unique way the entire process is powered.